poteat/personal-web/content/post/simulation/mathematica-steps-to-latex.md

 ---
-title: "Mathematica Steps to LaTeX [Beta]"
+title: "Mathematica Steps to LaTeX [WiP]"
 date: 2019-02-01T15:01:48-05:00
 categories: [simulation]
-tags: [math, mathematica, latex]
+tags: [math, mathematica, latex, wip]
 ---

 A common problem when using Mathematica to derive expressions is similar to a